lavague-ai/LaVague/docs/docs/learn/action-engine.md

 > For guidance on using the Agent Logger module to get more information about our Action Engine, such as viewing the code generated, see our [Agent Logger guide](./local-log.md)

 !!! tip "Navigation and Python Engines"
-    You can find out more details about the Navigation Engine and Python Engine in their [module guides](Coming soon).
+    You can find out more details about the Navigation Engine and Python Engine in their module guides (**Coming soon**).

 ### Display mode